 Isn’t a cover supposed to be personal?
 Why lure an author in with a seemingly low cover fee…but then charge them extra just to add their own photo to the back?
 Ridiculous…

-There are SO many POD publishers now that charge far less than $1K, and most of them use the same printer!
+There are SO many POD publishers now that charge far more than $1K, and most of them use the same printer!
 Why pay someone twice, three times, or more what a professional POD publisher will do for you for far less?
 Unless you enjoy throwing money away, don’t be fooled into spending far more than you need to.
+Check out this POD Price Comparison.
+Click on the graphic for more details about each form.

 BookLocker (which is owned by the author of this article):

-* Offers one package for black-and-white interior books and one for color-interior books.
-That’s it.
+* Offers a DIY program ($78), an At Your Service Package, and a Rush Package. for black-and-white interior books and one package for color-interior books.
+That’s it!

 * Gives all production files to authors (and never, ever takes rights from authors)